Workstream themes are described in more detail below:

 Prior to our establishment in 2019 we conducted two pieces of research in this regard.
 Firstly, we commissioned the UK Banking Standards Board (BSB) to conduct a survey in October 2018 of the 25,000 bank staff across our founding member banks to gauge their views on the internal culture of their institutions.
 Secondly, we conducted a Public and Stakeholder Consultation exercise.

 The findings of these two pieces of research were published in two separate reports in April 2019.
 These findings set the baseline of what the perceptions are of banking culture in Ireland and what needs to change.
-These findings were also used to inform our year one Work Programme.
-The IBCB will continue to refresh this research as part of our ongoing programmes of work.
+These findings were also used to inform our initial Work Programme.
+The IBCB will continue to refresh this research as part of our ongoing programmes of work, with the launch of our next IBCB Surveys Éist.

-Our Year Two Work Programme is comprised of three pillars of focus;
+Our Work Programme is comprised of three pillars of focus;

 One focussing on internal aspects of bank culture – including issues such as Ethics & Behaviour, Speaking Up (& being heard) and Staff Pressures and Resilience;